-Red Dead Redemption 2‘s online mode has entered beta on PlayStation 4 and Xbox One.
-Red Dead Online, announced in September, is a continuously evolving cooperative and competitive multiplayer experience in a vein similar to Grand Theft Auto Online.
-Here’s everything you need to know about Red Dead Online.
+Red Dead Redemption 2‘s online mode has garnered much success after leaving beta in 2019.
+Red Dead Online is a continuously evolving cooperative and competitive multiplayer experience similar to Grand Theft Auto Online.
+Though it’s nowhere near as successful as the behemoth GTA Online, Red Dead Online has amassed a large audience.
+The online mode can be quite complicated, so we’ve compiled a list of everything you need to know about Red Dead Online.

 While Rockstar views Red Dead Online as a separate game, anyone who owns a copy of Red Dead Redemption 2 gets free access to the experience.
 However, like almost all online multiplayer games on console, you need either an Xbox Live or PlayStation Plus subscription to play Red Dead Online.